Taking on a new exercise or physical activity can lead to sore aching muscles the next day.

 For those who push their limits in training, massage can help.
 Some people use sports massage directly after training to decrease inflammation and stave off DOMS.
 One recent (small) study has shown an actual physiological decrease in inflammation in muscles post-exercise with the application of massage.
 Typically, this type of sports massage entails light to moderate pressure vigorous massage.

 Between heavy training cycles, one may use firmer more targeted massage to address problem areas with knots and tension.
 In either context, adding stretching can help.
+For people who want to address flexibility as part of their training, a Thai Yoga Massage would be a good addition.

 The same principles would apply for someone who had sore muscles from non-exercise activity.
 In either case, the client would want to share how long it has been since their last intense activity, their typical activity, and what level of muscle soreness they feel.
 All of these pieces of information help a massage therapist plan a session that will ease the client’s pain.